 Give essential equipment a check over to implement essential maintenance if required.
 Things like seals and vents can easily become damaged or blocked, preventing things like refrigeration and ovens from operating efficiently.

-Plus, with industry-leading five-year parts and labor warranty as standard, you have the peace of mind and confidence that your kitchen equipment will last your takeaway endeavors and beyond.
+Plus, with industry-leading five-year parts and labor warranty as standard, you have the peace of mind and confidence that your kitchen equipment will last your takeaway endeavours and beyond.

 If you’re interested in finding out more about True’s range of preparation tables, or how we can help you adapt your kitchen to suit a takeaway offer, please get in touch.